intrepidkarthi/MLmobileapps/Chapter2/README.md

-# Age & Gender Classifier
+# CNN based Age, Gender & Emotion Prediction

 iOS11 demo application for age and gender classification of facial images using `Vision` and `CoreML`.